costin-t/costin-t/README.md

 - 👋 Hi, I’m @costin-t -Costin
-- 👀 I’m interested in learning as much as possible
 - 🌱 I have completed my studies in Databases and Software Technologies at the University of Bucharest.;